jcsteh/osara/readme.md

 At any time, you can report or reset the peak levels for either of the tracks being watched using the following actions:

-- OSARA: Report Peak Watcher value for channel 1 of first track
+- OSARA: Report Peak Watcher value for channel 1 of first track: alt+f9
-- OSARA: Report Peak Watcher value for channel 2 of first track
+- OSARA: Report Peak Watcher value for channel 2 of first track: alt+f10
-- OSARA: Report Peak Watcher value for channel 1 of second track
+- OSARA: Report Peak Watcher value for channel 1 of second track: alt+shift+f9
-- OSARA: Report Peak Watcher value for channel 2 of second track
+- OSARA: Report Peak Watcher value for channel 2 of second track: alt+shift+f10
-- OSARA: Reset Peak Watcher for first track
+- OSARA: Reset Peak Watcher for first track: alt+f8
-- OSARA: Reset Peak Watcher for second track
+- OSARA: Reset Peak Watcher for second track: alt+shift+f8

 ### Shortcut Help
 It is possible to have REAPER list all shortcuts and to search for individual shortcuts in the Action List.